kubernetes-sigs/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 instance of `MaxScorePicker` will be added to the SchedulingProfile in question.

 ***NOTE***: While the configuration text looks like a Kubernetes CRD, it is **NOT** a Kubernetes CRD.
-Specifically, the config is not reconciled upon, and is only read on startup.
+Specifically, the config is not reconciled upon a change, and is only read on startup.
 This is behavior is intentional, as augmenting the scheduling config without redeploying the EPP is not supported.

 The configuration text has the following form: